Lalufu/solaredge-mqtt/README.md

 ## Installation

+Install via `pip`: `pip install git+https://github.com/Lalufu/solaredge-mqtt`.
+This will create a binary named `solaredge-mqtt` in the venv.

+## Development

-This project uses [Poetry](https://python-poetry.org/) for dependency management, and it's probably easiest to use this, Executing `poetry install --no-dev` followed by `poetry run solaredge-mqtt` from the git checkout root should set up a venv, install the required dependencies into a venv and run the main program.
+This project uses [Poetry](https://python-poetry.org/) for dependency management, and it's probably easiest to use this.
+Executing `poetry install` followed by `poetry run solaredge-mqtt` from the git checkout root should set up a venv, install the required dependencies into a venv and run the main program.

-Installation via pip into a venv is also possible with `pip install .` from the git checkout root.
-This will also create the executable scripts in the `bin` dir of the checkout.

-In case you want to do things manually, the main entry point into the program is `solaredge_mqtt/cli.py:solaredge_mqtt()`.
+The main entry point into the program is `solaredge_mqtt/cli.py:solaredge_mqtt()`.

 ## Running